What Do Agricultural Sciences Professor Do?

 Types of Agricultural Sciences Professor Jobs

-- Plant Pathology Teacher
+- Irrigation Teacher

-- Plant Sciences Professor
+- Plant Pathology Scientist

 The states with the most job growth for Agricultural Sciences Professor are Louisiana, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Washington, or North Dakota.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Agricultural Sciences Professor
+Salary for an Agricultural Sciences Professor

 The average yearly salary of an Agricultural Sciences Professor ranges between $42,240 and $149,720.